-An important innovation of our study is the use of solid-state HA substrates, which are a more physiologically-mimetic form of the high-molecular weight HA that composes much of brain ECM.
+An important innovation of our study is the use of solidstate HA substrates, which are a more physiologically mimetic form of the high-molecular weight HA that composes much of brain ECM.
 This also added another level of control by enabling us to vary HA stiffness.
-HA must be chemically methacrylated prior to crosslinking, which raises the potential concern that this functionalization may alter the binding affinity of HA for CD44.
-However, our adhesion assay results (Fig. 2A-B) demonstrate that HA methacrylation preserves CD44 binding function.
+HA must be chemically methacrylated before crosslinking, which raises the potential concern that this functionalization may alter the binding affinity of HA for CD44.
+However, our adhesion assay results (Fig. 2A and B) demonstrate that HA methacrylation preserves CD44 binding function.
 Furthermore, the main binding site of CD44 for HA does not include the hydroxyl group of the N-acetyl glucosamine monomer, which is most likely to become methacrylated, and this hydroxyl group points away from the N-acetyl group that is essential for CD44 binding (57).
 Ultimately, additional layers of complexity are needed to capture key aspects of perivascular invasion, in which GBM cells infiltrate tissue by following vascular structures.

-According to the "motor-clutch" model for cellular mechanosensing (58, 59), the comparatively weaker CD44-HA bond would be more sensitive to lower substrate stiffness than stronger integrin-based adhesions.
-This is supported by previously reported binding affinities for CD44 to HA10, 50 μ M (57), which are much lower than that of activated $\alpha_5\beta_1$ for fibronectin, reported as 90 nM (60).
+According to the "motor-clutch" model for cellular mechanosensing (58, 59), the comparatively weak CD44-HA bond would shift stiffness-sensitivity to lower stiffness values than the stronger integrin-based adhesions.
+This is supported by previously reported binding affinities for CD44 to HA{10} , 50 μ mol/L (57), which are much lower than that of activated $\alpha_5\beta_1$ for fibronectin, reported as 90 nmol/L (60).
 Given that brain matrix is a relatively compliant tissue that presumably limits cell-induced tissue stresses, it stands to reason that under these conditions, the weaker CD44-HA adhesion pair might serve as an important mechanotransducer.
-Indeed, our two-dimensional motility data agrees with this model; addition of RGD to the HA matrix expands the range over which cell speed is sensitive to matrix stiffness, whereas cell speed on bare HA hydrogels plateaus at lower stiffness values.
-Finally, our data also show that there is a time-dependent cooperation between the two adhesion receptors, in which CD44-HA adhesions form relatively quickly within 0.5 h, and integrin-RGD adhesions take longer to mature.
-If CD44 is not available, then over a period of 0.5-3 h, adhesion is drastically decreased if serum is not present, but over longer timescales of 24 h in the presence of serum, integrin-based adhesions may be due to the large ensemble of proteins that are required to form mature focal adhesions, while CD44 adhesion by cell membrane-bound HA to substrates temporally followed by integrin-based interaction has previously been observed with chondrocytes on protein-coated glass (61), but our results demonstrate definitively that CD44 is responsible for this early adhesion, and that the extracellular matrix can be engineered to modulate these interactions.
+Indeed, our 2D motility data agree with this model; addition of RGD to the HA matrix expands the range over which cell speed is sensitive to matrix stiffness, whereas cell speed on bare HA hydrogels plateaus at lower stiffness values.
+Finally, our data also show that there is a time-dependent cooperation between the 2 adhesion receptors, in which CD44-HA adhesions form relatively quickly within 0.5 hours, and integrin-RGD adhesions take longer to mature.
+If CD44 is not available, then over a period of 0.5 to 3 hours,